Call-for-Code-for-Racial-Justice/Legit-Info/README.md

 `pipenv shell`

-5. Use the following commands to migrate SQLite to the environment
+5. Use the following commands to migrate the models (Location, Criteria, Impact, etc) to the database schema.

-`./stage1 makemigrations`
-`./stage1 migrate`
+`./stage1 makemigrations` and `./stage1 migrate`

 6. Run the following command to generate a default user with some pre-existing impacts and locations.
 This creates an admin user `cfcadmin` with the password `Call4Code`.